By Dev Suroop Kaur Khalsa

 Nanak nadaree paa-ee-ai kooree koorai thees.

-Hearing what is recorded In the Akashic records, Even the lowest beings Have a longing
+Hearing what is recorded In the Akashic records, even the lowest beings have a longing to return home.

 Suggestions for Practice: